Aug 26 2020 8:15AM

 Aug 27 2020 1:15PM

-SPECIAL FEATURE ~ Presentation from David Lehman, Commission of the Department of Economic and Community Development and Senior Economic Advisor to the Governor and Report from FPA CT lobbyist Bob Shea
+SPECIAL FEATURE ~ Presentation from David Lehman, Commissioner of the Department of Economic and Community Development and Senior Economic Advisor to the Governor

 Aug 27 2020 1:45PM